codingf3ver/SQL-Windows-function-and-pandas/README.md

 ```
 ```
-For demonstration purpose I have used wine quality dataset which you can easily get from Kaggle.
+For demonstration purpose I have used wine quality dataset which you can easily get from Kaggle although I have attached to my repo.

 ```